Why Is My Cat Digging?

 Biological Needs

-For most cats, regardless of their age or breed, plant soil resembles cat litter.
-As such, even if their litter box is clean or if you’ve changed to a different type of litter, the kitty still might want to do its business in the garden or in your potted plants.
+Plant soil resembles cat litter for most cats regardless of age or breed.
+As such, even if their litter box is clean or you’ve changed to a different type of litter, the kitty might still want to do business in the garden or in your potted plants.

-Thus, it will dig a hole, do its business and then mask its scent.
-Sometimes the cat may not dig before relieving itself, but only after so that it will cover up the odor.
+Thus, it will dig a hole, do its business, and then mask its scent.
+Sometimes, the cat may not dig before relieving itself but only after so that it can cover up the odor.

 Hiding Food

 Hiding leftover prey is an inborn instinct in stray feral cats.
-However, some domestic ones may feel the need to hide their food, even if they’re kept strictly indoors.
+However, some domestic ones may need to hide their food, even if kept indoors.

 Scent-Marking The Territory

 Felines are notoriously territorial creatures.
-They can easily get jealous and will become fierce when trying to protect what’s theirs.
+They can quickly get jealous and will become fierce when trying to protect what’s theirs.
 As stated above, cats can dig around food or water bowls to mark the area.
-They can also dig on the floor just to rub off their scent without any visible reason.
-Yes, sometimes cats simply do that just because they can.
+They can also dig on the floor to rub off their scent without any visible reason.
+Yes, sometimes cats do that just because they can.

 Hunting And Exercising

-Some cats will dig up holes in the outdoors for hunting and playing purposes.
-Whether they’ve caught the scent of some bug or something else, if it’s sparked their interest, they’ll keep digging.
-Felines are among the best hunters inhabiting our planet.
-So if your pet is trying to hunt something, don’t worry about its strange digging habits.
+Some cats dig holes in the outdoors for hunting and playing purposes.
+If they’ve caught the scent of a bug or something else, if it’s sparked their interest, they’ll keep digging.
+Felines are among the best hunters on our planet, so if your pet is trying to hunt something, don’t worry about its strange digging habits.

-What’s more, cats need to exercise on daily basis and that includes exercising their toes and claws.
+What’s more, cats need to exercise daily, and that includes exercising their toes and claws.
 The designated scratching post you’ve bought isn’t always enough for them.

 Affection

-When your furball is digging on your bare skin, it’s actually kneading.
-The same goes for when it’s digging on blankets, clothing and other types of soft fabrics.
-Cats of all breeds and ages knead as a plea for attention and a way to express their affection.
-And of course, during the kneading process they are also scent-marking.
+When your furball digs on your bare skin, it’s actually kneading.
+The same goes for when it digs on blankets, clothing, and other types of soft fabrics.
+Cats of all breeds and ages knead to plead for attention and express affection.
+Of course, during the kneading process, they are also scent-marking.

 Stress

 When cats get stressed out, their behavior usually becomes problematic.
-And whether they’re running around frantically, obsessively licking themselves, digging without explanation or doing some other puzzling things, these types of strange behavior should never be neglected.
+Whether they’re running around frantically, obsessively licking themselves, digging without explanation, or doing some other puzzling thing, these types of strange behavior should never be neglected.

 Emily Parker